soe-wai-lin/DC-oci-stg-devops-iac/README.md

 **OCI_USER_OCID**

-    To get the above information, we can use "oci setup config" in local machine or OCI Cloud Shell.

 ***In Repository Variables,*** need to create the following variables.

 **STACK_ID**

-    this stack_id is what you want to trigger from Github Action.
+    this stack_id is what you want to trigger from Github Action to OCI Resoure Manager.

 ***In Environments*** need to create this environment for reviewer and approver process